ForgeRock/ping-android-sdk/foundation/orchestrate/README.md

 Orchestrate provides a simple way to build a state machine for ForgeRock Journey and PingOne DaVinci.
 It allows you to define a series of states and transitions between them.
 You can use the workflow engine to build complex workflows that involve multiple steps and conditions.
-The Workflow engine allow you to define a series of functions and register them as a module to the `Workflow` instance in different state of the workflow.
+The Workflow engine allows you to define a series of functions and register them as a module to the `Workflow` instance in different state of the workflow.

-The Workflow engine contains the following state:
+The Workflow engine contains the following states:

 <img src="images/state.png" width="500">